yiw0104/yiw0104.github.io/_pages/about.md

 * **Eviction Prevention**: Assessing the effectiveness of eviction prevention initiatives, including tenant Right to Counsel (RTC) programs, COVID-19 eviction moratoriums, and Emergency Rental Assistance (ERA) programs.

-* **Housing and Health**: Examining the impacts of housing policies on people's health and well-being, with a focus on the U.S. Choice Neighborhoods Initiative (CNI) and Brazil's Minha Casa, Minha Vida (MCMV) program.
+* **Housing, Climate Resilience, and Health**: Examining the connections between affordable housing programs, community resilience to extreme weather events, and residents' health, with a focus on the U.S. Choice Neighborhoods Initiative (CNI) and Brazil's Minha Casa, Minha Vida (MCMV) program.

 ***